 In 2022 alone, Airbnb hosts in the US collectively earned approximately $22 billion by renting out their spaces to travelers, with the typical host earning more than $14,000 over the year.
 And in 2023, Airbnb hosts from around the globe earned more than $57 billion.
 Interestingly, most hosts (more than 75%) share just one home.

-There are multiple ways of tax optimization in the short-term rental business.
-All of them are completely legal.
+There are multiple ways to optimize taxes in the short-term rental business.
+All of them are entirely legal.
 It’s all about knowing the legislation and doing what’s good for you based on this knowledge.
 One of the famous strategies is avoiding passive income, as it is taxed at higher rates vs. active income.

 We cannot give financial or legal advice, but we hosted Amanda Han, Tax Strategist and Managing Director at Keystone CPA, on our podcast.
 She distilled all the popular STR tax optimization strategies, and we highly recommend reading the recap or listening to the full episode.